MedPhysUL/delia/README.md

 # Medical data formatting and pre-processing module
-This package is a medical data formatting and pre-processing module whose main objective is to build an HDF5 dataset containing patients' medical images as well as the segmentations associated with these images (if available).
+This package is a medical data formatting and pre-processing module whose main objective is to build an HDF5 dataset containing patients' medical images as well as the label maps obtained from the segmentation of these images (if available).
 The HDF5 dataset is then easier to use to perform tasks on the medical data, such as machine learning tasks.

 Anyone who is willing to contribute is welcome to do so.